GitEmush/gatsby-ecommerce-theme/README.md

 E-commerce  designed by GitEmush]([![20250803-110107.png](https://i.postimg.cc/WpmTqHvB/20250803-110107.png)](https://postimg.cc/z3f99p37))

-This beautiful theme from the [Matter Design Team](https://matterdesign.com.au/) gives you the styling and scaffolding for your next e-commerce site.
+This beautiful theme from the [GitEmush Design Team](https://matterdesign.com.au/) gives you the styling and scaffolding for your next e-commerce site.
 You can customize to your heart's content and add the tooling for cart, transactions, product, and more.
 This theme uses:

 - [Gatsby](https://www.gatsbyjs.com/)
 - [CSS Modules](https://github.com/css-modules/css-modules)